Tsim Sha Tsui station: History

 The station was built underneath Nathan Road in the late 1970s.
 The site of Exit A1 was once the vehicular entrance to Kowloon Park, which was relocated to Haiphong Road.
-The station opened on 16 December 1979 as part of the Modified Initial System.
+The contracts for the construction of this station, along with Jordan station and tunnels, were awarded to Nishimastu Construction.
+The station opened on 16 December 1979 as part of the Kwun Tong line.
 Service was extended southward, across the harbour, on 12 February 1980.
 Before the Tsuen Wan Extension opened, the single line of the MTR traveled from Central to Kwun Tong (whereas today all northbound trains from Tsim Sha Tsui go to Tsuen Wan).
 The station concourse was renovated in 1986.

-Tsim Sha Tsui station was featured in Clifton Ko's 1987 film, It's a Mad, Mad, Mad World.It also appeared in the 1988 film Police Story 2,The Station appeared while spy's following a terrorist,The film also shows the stations interior.
+Tsim Sha Tsui station was featured in Clifton Ko's 1987 film, It's a Mad, Mad, Mad World.
+It also appeared in the 1988 film Police Story 2, The Station appeared while spy's following a terrorist, The film also shows the stations interior.
 It also appeared in a brief chase sequence featuring Brigitte Lin in Wong Kar-wai's 1994 film, Chungking Express.

 Modification work were undertaken from 2002 to 2005 to facilitate new pedestrian subway connections between this station and the new East Tsim Sha Tsui station, built nearby by the KCR Corporation.
 The contractor was Kumagai Gumi.
 The work involved reconfiguration of the concourse and various station upgrades.

 Exit A1 was rebuilt from 2014 to 2016 to provide a new lift and enlarge the access.
 During construction a temporary exit was provided.
 The permanent exit reopened on 7 May 2016 with a "crystal cube" design, replacing the old concrete structure, that houses the lift, two escalators, and stairs.

 In December 2013, construction began on a redesigned Exit D. A new passage was built to connect to the K11 shopping centre, aiming to relieve congestion in the southern end of the station concourse as well as the Mody Road Subway.
 The new passageway opened on 30 November 2018.

 On 10 February 2017, a Tsuen Wan-bound train was the site of an arson attack in which 19 people were injured.
 A 60-year-old man suffering from mental illness shouted, "My son was killed.
 I shall burn with you all," and set himself ablaze in the packed train.
 He had a son from his first marriage, who had died in an incident.
 The train operator drove the train to Tsim Sha Tsui for evacuation.
 The station was closed after the incident and was reopened next morning.
 The suspect died from organ failure three months later and was the only casualty.